quire-io/guide/_docs/board-05-add-tasks-to-board.md

 ![task cover image in board]({{ site.url }}{{ site.baseurl }}/assets/images/add-tasks-to-board/board_task_cover.png)

-Click on the **options** icon on the upper right corner of the task in your board.
+Click on the **three dots** icon on the upper right corner of the task in your board.
 Select **Edit cover** and choose the image that you would like to show as a cover.

 ![edit task cover image in board]({{ site.url }}{{ site.baseurl }}/assets/images/add-tasks-to-board/edit_cover.png)